 Other Programming.
 The Title IX Coordinator, in coordination the Office of Human Resource Services, the Office of the Commandant, the Office of Student Affairs, and other college officials, offers educations sessions and workshops to increase awareness, civility, and compassion.
-For instance, the Title IX Coordinator in coordination with the Athletic Department and the Office of the Commandant, held a speaking event in Spring 2018 where victim advocate Brenda Tracy spoke to student athletes, student leaders, and regimental cadets.

 The Title IX Coordinator is available to offer trainings upon request.